 Computed Tomography (CT) is used to visualize certain regions of your body using cross-sectional imaging.
 CT scanning combines special X-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
 CT scans of internal organs, bone, soft tissue, and blood vessels are used to diagnose problems such as cancers, cardiovascular disease, infectious disease, trauma and musculoskeletal disorders.
 RCHC’s advanced 64-slice CT system provides quality images to help providers make a more accurate diagnosis.
 This valuable service is available for routine and emergency exams.

-Computed Radiography is a computerized x-ray system that provides high-resolution images.
+Digital Radiography provides high-resolution images.
 These images can be altered, enhanced, and also magnified to improve diagnostic evaluation.
-Our x-ray system is integrated with a computerized Picture Archiving Communication System (PACS) that provides immediate image access to our physicians and to a staff of radiologists in Kearney, NE.
+Our x-ray system is integrated with a computerized Picture Archiving Communication System (PACS) that provides immediate image access to our providers and to a staff of radiologists in Kearney, NE.

 EKG or Electrocardiogram is an electrical tracing of the heart.
 EKGs are performed to rule out any cardiac events or arrhythmias.
 The EKG system is critical in detecting a heart attack and in life-saving treatments.

-Digital Mammography uses x-rays to produce an image of the breast that is then displayed on a computer monitor that has advanced software, allowing the image to be manipulated and magnified for optimal evaluation.
-Some advances of digital mammography over film mammography include decreased compression time and a reduction in radiation dose.
-Mammography is a mobile service of Hays Medical Center that is available once a month.
+3D Mammography uses x-rays to produce an image of the breast that is then displayed on a computer monitor that has advanced software, allowing the image to be manipulated and magnified for optimal evaluation.
+Some advances of digital and 3D mammography over film mammography include decreased compression time and a reduction in radiation dose.
+Mammography is a mobile service of United Radiology from Salina, KS that is available every 3 months.

 Ultrasound is a non-invasive test that uses sound waves to produce images of organs, veins, and arteries.
 The microphone-shaped transducer is moved across the area of interest on the body in order to obtain images from various angles.
 Echocardiography is an ultrasound examination of the heart that displays the structure, function, and blood flow patterns on a screen without the use of x-rays.
 Ultrasound is available twice per week.